GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 We use the reward function defined in @eq:rl:results:reward.
 Results are reported in @table:rl:results:wer_performance_vs_baselines.
 The number of test episodes is set to $#n-ep = 1000$ to ensure statistical significance.
-Also, #pi-theta is trained $#n-rep = 4$ times from scratch on each environment, and the evaluation metrics are averaged across these #n-rep runs.
+Also, #pi-theta is trained $#n-rep = 8$ times from scratch on each environment, and the evaluation metrics are averaged across these #n-rep runs.
 #pi-still and #pi-orient have the same performance on the omnidirectional environment, where the agent's orientation does not affect the cost value.
 In contrast, the #acr("MFC") of #pi-orient is lower than that of #pi-still, with the directional cost as facing the source contributes to reducing the #acr("WER") on average.
 The low cumulated reward achieved by #pi-random is caused by the agent repeatedly hitting the room walls and being penalized by the #reward-wall-penalty penalty.
+#todo
 The trained deep neural policy #pi-theta outperforms all baselines on the two environments.
 It significantly improves the #acr("MFC") over other navigation strategies.
 Reducing the #acr("WER") from around 20% to 5.69% in the omnidirectional case and 8.59% in the directional case would considerably help a real robot understand the human speaker.